Updated: Aug 31

 Tested: YES (3 participant recommendations)

 We found a half dozen other players using this device and they told us it's their go-to.
 The NEXTAV advertises 40 hours of talk time but based on the feedback we heard a more reasonable number is probably 18-24.
 The metal clip on the back received some praise as well for its sturdiness and secure latching.
 An internal battery can be charged via the micro USB port, but participants haven't tested if the mic operates while it is charging.
 The device also claims IP56 environmental protection, but we haven't put it through its paces in the rain so this feature is still up for confirmation.
 Similar to the PTT buttons, both Pryme and NEXTAV seem to manufacture this product and both seem to be ok.
-Again, we'll reach out to the manufacturers to see if we can understand the differences.

 Price: ~$270 CAD